-The well-chosen activity can positively affect the type of company and make your business formation clear and structured.
+A well-chosen business activity can positively affect the type of company, and makes your business formation clear and structured.

 Step 2. - Choose the right type of company.

-Once you identified the activity, customers, and clear on the business to form, you are ready to choose the type of company to register.
+Once you identified the activity and have a clear business plan, you are ready to choose the type of company to register.

 Step 3 - If you require choose the right agent.

 Depending on type of incorporation you may need an agent to register the company.
-For instance, all international companies or the so called offshore companies require a registered agent meaning you cannot go directly to the authority to register.
+For instance, all international companies require a registered agent, meaning, you cannot go directly to the authority to register.
 There are also free zone companies requiring an agent.
-A mainland company is fine to be formed by yourself.
-In this case, an agent is required to ease the burden or processing.
+A mainland company can to be formed by yourself, but using an agent significantly eases the process.

 How to choose the right agent?